Occupational safety and health: Singapore

-In Singapore, the Ministry of Manpower operates various checks and campaigns against unsafe work practices, such as when working at height, operating cranes and in traffic management.
+In Singapore, the Ministry of Manpower (MOM) is the government agency in charge of OHS policies and enforcement.
+The key piece of legislation regulating aspects of OHS is the Workplace Safety and Health Act.
+The MOM promotes and manages campaigns against unsafe work practices, such as when working at height, operating cranes and in traffic management.
 Examples include Operation Cormorant and the Falls Prevention Campaign.

 South Africa

-In South Africa the Department of Employment and Labour is responsible for occupational health and safety inspection and enforcement in commerce and industry apart from mining and energy production, where the Department of Mineral Resources is responsible.

-The main statutory legislation on Health and Safety in the jurisdiction of the Department of Labour is Act No. 85 of 1993: Occupational Health and Safety Act as amended by Occupational Health and Safety Amendment Act, No. 181 Of 1993.

-Regulations to the OHS Act include:
+In South Africa the Department of Employment and Labour is responsible for occupational health and safety inspection and enforcement in the commercial and industrial sectors, with the exclusion of mining, where the Department of Mineral Resources is responsible.
+The main statutory legislation on health and safety in the jurisdiction of the Department of Employment and Labour is the OHS Act or OHSA (Act No. 85 of 1993: Occupational Health and Safety Act, as amended by the Occupational Health and Safety Amendment Act, No. 181 of 1993).
+Regulations implementing the OHS Act include: